3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: 3DGS Components and Improvements

-Based on the analysis of the role of SfM in capturing low-frequency signals within the spectrum, Sparse-large-variance (SLV) initialization is designed to effectively focus on the low-frequency distribution identified by SfM~\cite{jung2024relaxing}.
+\textit{\textbf{Improving initialization strategies}} is also important.
+Based on the analysis of the role of SfM in capturing low-frequency signals within the spectrum, Sparse-large-variance initialization is designed to effectively focus on the low-frequency distribution identified by SfM~\cite{jung2024relaxing}.

-\textit{\textbf{Utilizing other representations can also enhance initialization capabilities.}} By determining the Local Volumes from a coarse parametric point model, a small number of Gaussians are initialized within each volume, thereby avoiding excessive assumptions about the target~\cite{das2023neural}.
-Subsequently, an initialization strategy based on Visual Hull is proposed, enabling the acquisition of structural priors from four images~\cite{yang2024gaussianobject}.
+\textit{\textbf{Utilizing other representations}} can also enhance initialization capabilities.
+By determining the Local Volumes from a coarse model, a small number of Gaussians are initialized within each volume, thereby avoiding excessive assumptions~\cite{das2023neural}. {Similarly, some initialization based on Visual Hull~\cite{yang2024gaussianobject}, Flame~\cite{zhao2024psavatar} or Mesh~\cite{teotia2024gaussianheads,gao2024mesh,kuang2024olat} are proposed, enabling the acquisition of structural geometric priors.}

-\textbf{Discussion}: Precise initialization has the potential to benefit various derivative works of 3DGS by enhancing performance and ensuring a stable training process.
+{\textbf{Discussion}: The incorporation of pre-trained or structured information during the initialization of 3DGS is crucial, as high-fidelity initialization can mitigate training instabilities, particularly in under-determined scenarios.
+It is feasible to determine initialization protocols according to the available prior knowledge.}